openizr/typescript-dev-kit/README.md

 yarn run doc
 ```

 Starts the documentation mode.
 Generates an automatic technical documentation based on the comments and typings present in your code.
-The result is available in the `docs` directory.
+The result is available in the `doc` directory.

 ## Contributing